 Indian whole wheat flour Bread

 is a common Indian bread made everyday in most Indian houses.
-It is

 spelt and pronounced as chapatti, chapathi.
 Roti is a general name for

 Chapathi is made of whole wheat flour, which makes it healthier as whole wheat flour

 A little Soya bean flour is also added

 to make it more nutritious.
 Now a days multigrain atta(flour) is available in the market.

 Chapati-Indian Flat Bread

 The shape of a chapathi is generally round(it is mostly round).
 In the North Karnataka it